 BITCOIN EXPLODED in popularity in 2017, skyrocketing from less than $1,000 in January to more than $19,000 in December, before ending the year just above $14,000.
 It’s been a rollercoaster ride ever since.
 Indeed, during June 2022’s cryptocurrency meltdown, bitcoin fell below $18,000, lower than it had traded in December 2017.
 Still, during 2022’s rout, bitcoin held up better than other cryptocurrencies, some of which lost almost all value.

-In recent years, bitcoin has been subject to large speculative swings in value.
-But assuming the market for bitcoin isn’t discredited or replaced by some other virtual currency, all you can expect from bitcoin over the long run is a return equal to the global inflation rate—which is exactly what you can expect from gold.
-As such, while you might be able to make a short-term speculative gain, it’s unlikely to be a great long-run investment.
+Nonetheless, there’s some chance bitcoin will indeed prove to be a long-term hedge against inflation, similar to gold, with a return equal to the global inflation rate.
+As such, while you might be able to make a short-term speculative gain, bitcoin is unlikely to be a great long-run investment.
 What if you do make large gains?
 There’s good news: The IRS has said that profits earned by bitcoin owners will be subject to capital gains taxes, not income taxes.

 Next: Real Estate Stocks